ESCOMP/CAM/README.md

 CAM E3SM NH development code is stored in this repository on the stormspeed branch.

-Please see the [CAM wiki](https://github.com/ESCOMP/CAM/wiki) for complete documentation on CAM, getting started with git and how to contribute to CAM's development.

 This repository has been forked from ESCOMP cam and contains the following branches:
 * main - contains this readme and the Code of Conduct information
 * stormspeed - contains the development branch for the StormSPEED project which is based off CAM6_3_085

-## How to checkout and use StormSPEED CAM:
+## How to checkout and use StormSPEED CAM on the NCAR Izumi cluster:

-The instructions below assume you have cloned this repository and are in the repository directory.
-For example:
+Begin by cloning the StormSpeed repository and checking out the CAM code and externals
 ```
+cd /scratch/cluster/$USER
 git clone https://github.com/NCAR/StormSPEED
 cd StormSPEED
 git checkout stormspeed
 ./manage_externals/checkout_externals
 ```
-To setup Izumi for configuring and compiling StormSPEED:
+Setup the Izumi environment for configuring and compiling StormSPEED.
+For now, this will need to be done for each new terminal session.
+We are working on making this work out of the box for supported hardware.

 ```
 module load compiler/intel/20.0.1 lang/python/3.11.5